NOAA-EMC/global-workflow/README.md

 CROW gets information of the targeted experiment from case files.
 A case file is a text file in YAML format, describing the information of the experiment to be configured.
 A series of pre-generated case files are given under /workflow/cases.
 You could generate your own case from scratch as well.
 For this project, we start with "coupled_free_forecast.yaml".
-The "coupled_free_forecast.yaml" will generate a 3-day run case starting from 2016040100.
+The "coupled_free_forecast.yaml" will generate a 3-day run case (test_3d) starting from 2016040100.
 From the /workflow/CROW directory:
 ```
-mkdir -p $PROJECT_DIR
+mkdir -p $EXPROOT
-(Note that $PROJECT_DIR is the experiment directory that has been set in the user.yaml file.)
+(Note that $EXPROOT is the experiment directory that has been set in the user.yaml file.)
 ./setup_case.sh -p HERA coupled_free_forecast test_3d

 or

 ./setup_case.sh -p HERA ../cases/coupled_free_forecast.yaml test_3d
 ```
-This will create a experiment directory ($EXPERIMENT_DIRECTORY), containing all config files under the $PROJECT_DIR defined in user file.
+This will create a experiment directory ($EXPERIMENT_DIRECTORY).
+In the current example, $EXPERIMENT_DIRECTORY=$EXPROOT/test_3d.

 ## Create Rocoto XML using CROW
 The final process of workflow configuration is to generate a XML file for Rocoto.
 After the previous step, CROW will pop-up the